mkitti/NumPyArrays.jl/README.md

 PyCall.jl already converts a Julia `Array` into a NumPy array.
-However, PyCall converts a `SubArray`, `Base.ReinterpretArray`, `Base.PermutedDimsArray`, and `Base.PermutedDimsArray` into a `list` even if their element type is compatible with NumPy.
+However, PyCall converts a `SubArray`, `Base.ReinterpretArray`, and `PermutedDimsArray` into a `list` even if their element type is compatible with NumPy.

 NumPyArrays.jl extends PyCall.jl to allow any array with a compatible element type where the method `strides` is applicable and who has a